-At Big Button we’ve been extremely busy over the last 12 months, something which we’re extremely grateful for under these difficult circumstances.
+At Big Button we’ve been extremely busy over the last 12 months, something for which we’re very grateful under these difficult circumstances.
 It’s meant that the ‘new normal’ (Covid cliché alert!) has become just that – and very quickly.
 Clients in all of our key verticals settled rapidly into the various new ways of working, and for those with whom we work regularly it’s been full steam ahead.
 Customer advocacy is incredibly important to us at Big Button; everything we do is driven by our clients’ needs, so as we changed our approach through 2020, it was always determined by the expected impact on our clients and their projects.

 So, what are these new ways of working, and how have they affected the content we’ve been making?
 Some of the changes are obvious, and happened very suddenly.
 We are filming on location far less than before March 2020, and, of course, our meetings are exclusively online now.
 Other changes have evolved over time.